-KNMI Data can be downloaded via the KNMI Data platform.
+KNMI data can be downloaded via the KNMI Data Platform.
 Most of the data you will find here is freely available.
-In addition to KNMI datasets, KNMI can also provide advice and services in making meteorological data available from and on behalf of European Meteorological organizations.
+KNMI can also provide advice and services in making meteorological data available from and on behalf of European meteorological organizations.

 Within KNMI Data Platform you can search in the catalog for specific datasets.
 Here you can find the metadata of a dataset and more information on access to the dataset via the API (Application Programming Interface).
 The Developer Portal provides further explanation on how to download data with our APIs and how to get started.